project-akri/akri/docs/contributing.md

 # Contributing
-Want to work on Akri with us? 🎉 We are actively looking for new contributors along all stages of the contribution journey, from casual contributors to reviewes and maintainers.
+Want to work on Akri with us? 🎉 We are actively looking for new contributors along all stages of the contribution journey, from casual contributors to reviewers and maintainers.

 ## What do I need to know to help?
 Akri utilizes a variety of technologies, and different background knowledge is more or less useful depending on what you are interested in contributing.